jdalbey/libbyfetch/README.md

 * Currently only works with Chrome.
 * Error checking is rudimentary at best.
 I built this for my personal use so it isn't production quality code.
 * This program relies on a browser automation tool so it's inherently fragile.
 If the libbyapp.com website changes even the smallest bit this program could break.
 * Tested only on Linux.
-May work with other systems that have Python installed.
+Community reports it may work with other systems that have Python installed e.g. Windows.
 * Tested only with audiobooks with English-language titles.
 No attempt has been made at internationalization.
 * The displayed list of audiobooks truncates the titles in order to fit a 3-column format.
 * The downloaded MP3 files are placed in the current directory.
 There is no option to specify a download folder.